Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Results and Discussion

-The TDLDA spectrum \cite{kanhere_prb_optical_al} of aluminum rhombus tetramer is in very good agreement with our results.
-With a few exceptions of absence of small peaks in very low energy range, the spectrum matches very well with our spectrum.
-Peaks labeled III to XII in our calculated spectrum are also observed with TDLDA calculations, however, the relative intensity is not always found to be consistent.
-For example, the strongest absorption peak of TDLDA calculations, is at around 7.9 eV while we have observed a peak at this energy but with small intensity.
-Also the highest absorption peak in our calculations is at 5.5 eV, and TDLDA also reports a strong peak at the same energy \cite{kanhere_prb_optical_al}.
+The TDLDA spectrum \cite{kanhere_prb_optical_al} of aluminum rhombus tetramer differs from the one presented here.
+Peaks labeled III to XII in our calculated spectrum are also observed in the TDLDA results\cite{kanhere_prb_optical_al}, however, the relative intensities tend to disagree.
+For example, the strongest absorption peak of TDLDA calculations is located around 7.9 eV, while in our spectrum we obtain the second most intense peak at that location.
+The highest absorption peak (V$_{\parallel}$) in our calculations is at 5.5 eV, while TDLDA does report a strong peak at the same energy\cite{kanhere_prb_optical_al}, it is not the highest of the spectrum.

-\subsubsection{Al$_{5}$}
+Our calculations also reveal a strong structure-property relationship as far as the location of the most intense peak in the absorption spectra of the two isomers is considered, a feature which can be utilized in their optical detection.

+\subsubsection{Al$_5$}

-The lowest lying pentagon isomer of aluminum has $C_{2v}$ symmetry and has an electronic ground state of $^{2}A_{1}$.
+The lowest lying pentagonal isomer of aluminum has $C_{2v}$ symmetry and has an electronic ground state of $^{2}A_{1}$.
 The bond lengths are as shown in Fig. \ref{fig:geometry}\subref{subfig:geom-pentagon}.
 These are slightly bigger than those obtained by Rao and Jena \cite{rao_jena_ele_struct_al} and Yang \emph{et al.} \cite{sachdev_dft_al_small} using the DFT approach.
 Many other reports have confirmed that the planar pentagon is the most stable isomer of $\textrm{Al}_{_{5}}$.

 The other optimized structure of pentamer is perfect pyramid with $C_{4v}$ symmetry and $^{2}A_{1}$ electronic ground state.
 This lies 0.76 eV above the global minimum structure.
 This is the only three dimensional structure studied in this paper for optical absorption.
 The optimized geometry is consistent with those reported earlier by Jones \cite{jones_simul_anneal_al}.
 However, it should be noted that there exists many more similar or slightly distorted structure lying equally close the the global minimum.